kptdev/kpt/site/faq/README.md

 DSL(s), there are important differences in both feature set and the scope of these projects.
 Kpt supports end-to-end solutions for packaging, customization and actuation of resources.
-For kustomize, packaging is explicitly out of scope and application is deferred to kubectl.
+For kustomize, packaging is explicitly out of scope and actuation is deferred to kubectl.

 Here are the strengths and investment areas for these products: